 Who can grade GAIM?

 Since there is no partial credit, grading GAIM is as simple as matching two answers to each other.
 Any volunteer should be able to grade a GAIM competition successfully.
+We do ask that coaches and parents not grade their own school’s competitions, so please let grading volunteers know that they should pass their own school’s competitions to someone else.

 if i am unable to recruit additional volunteers to grade, who will i use?